MayankGupta-dev08/LearningJava/src/main/java/dev/mayankg/experimentNlearn/Notes.md

         }
     }
     ```
+- Note: In Java, classes are loaded by the class loader when they are first referenced in the code, typically during
+  the execution of the program.
+This means that even if you don't explicitly create an object of a class or use that
+  class in any other class, the static variables and static initializer blocks will still be initialized when the
+  class is loaded.

 3. **Instance Variables Initialization**: Instance variables are initialized next, before the constructor is invoked.
    This includes both variable initialization and instance initializer blocks.